-Chronic thromboembolic pulmonary hypertension (CTEPH) is a rare form of pulmonary hypertension, a disease associated with abnormally high pressure in the blood vessels of the lungs, caused by the formation of blood clots.
+Chronic thromboembolic pulmonary hypertension (CTEPH) is a rare form of pulmonary hypertension (PH), a disease associated with abnormally high pressure in the blood vessels of the lungs, caused by the formation of blood clots.

-CTEPH can also be referred to as group 4 pulmonary hypertension, the World Health Organization (WHO) classification that defines the type of pulmonary hypertension based on the underlying cause.
+CTEPH also can be referred to as group 4 PH, the World Health Organization classification that defines the type of PH based on the underlying cause.

-Unlike other forms of pulmonary hypertension, CTEPH is potentially curable with surgery if diagnosed early enough.
+Unlike other forms of PH, CTEPH can be treated with surgery if diagnosed early enough.

 Causes of CTEPH

-CTEPH is caused by blood clots that obstruct the blood vessels of the lungs, or the pulmonary arteries.
+CTEPH is caused by blood clots that obstruct the pulmonary arteries.

 These clots restrict blood flow through the lungs, which causes a localized increase in blood pressure in the pulmonary arteries and a reduction in the level of oxygen transported to the rest of the body.
 The increase in blood pressure means the heart must work harder to pump blood, which can weaken the heart muscles.

 If the condition is left untreated, scar tissue can further narrow the arteries and permanently attach to the blood vessel wall.